-There’s no denying that cell phones have become significant tools, helping people through their day-to-day errands.
-These gadgets are useful, not only in peoples’ personal lives and relationships, but also in business deals, corporate tasks, and school works.
-Indeed, in this modern age, iPhones and Android phones are now necessities.
+There’s no denying cell phones have become significant tools, helping people through their day-to-day errands.
+These gadgets are useful, not only in peoples’ personal lives and relationships but also for tasks and school work.
+In this modern age, iPhones and Android phones are necessities.

 With 5.19 billion users, these devices have also become hot targets of cybercriminals.

 When released to the market, cell phones are pre-installed with the latest version of an operating system and security features.
 Manufacturers also provide regular software updates to patch bugs and vulnerabilities.
 Despite these initiatives, phone security is never a one-man job – it’s a shared responsibility of both the manufacturing company and the end-users.